In recent years in Australia, we’ve come to use the strength of our exports as a proxy for the strength of our economy.

 Ask most people what got us through the global financial crisis, and they’ll answer in one world: China.

-But truly, China, while our single largest export destination, accounts for just under a quarter of all our exports in total.
+But China, while our single largest export destination, accounts for just under a quarter of all our exports in total.
 Our exports to Japan and Korea taken together are roughly equal to our exports to China.

 Our export partners are remarkably diverse, meaning there’s opportunities everywhere for Australian businesses keen to branch out.
 Our top-five export destinations together make up just half of our exports in total, according to government figures.